chr15m/ntpl/README.md

-Un-template is a minimal Python library to manipulate and render HTML without using a templating language.
-Instead it works on raw HTML and uses Python's native datastructures to build new document fragments.
-The declarative modification and rendering of an existing HTML document is designed to work like modern front-end libraries such as React and Mithril.
+A minimal Python library to manipulate and render HTML, without any templating language.

+Un-template (`ntpl`) works with plain HTML documents.
+You use Python datastructures to build new document fragments.
+The declarative HTML manipulation works like front-end libraries like React and Mithril.

 ```python
 from ntpl import slurp, replace, replaceWith, render